JohnBinford/AppleWood-Pointe/readme-OLD.md

   - Each single R6-20 (220 Volts - 20 Amps) will have it's own circuit and breaker.
 [Click here to view an image of the electrical drawing.](./Documents/AWP-Shop-Electrical.png)

 - Stacy from AppleWood Pointe published some construction photos.
-(Recently Updated)</br> [Click here to view the very nice Flickr collection.](https://www.flickr.com/photos/26824342@N00/sets/72177720299873393)
+(Recently Updated)<br> [Click here to view the very nice Flickr collection.](https://www.flickr.com/photos/26824342@N00/sets/72177720299873393)

-- John got a new picture of the shop's block wall installation. </br>
+- John got a new picture of the shop's block wall installation. <br>
 [Click here to go to that page.](https://github.com/JohnBinford/AppleWood-Pointe/blob/main/readme.md#heres-a-picture-of-the-blockwork-that-has-been-done-for-the-shop)

 - [Click here to see the (so far) unused online discussion  (Good Examples!...](https://github.com/JohnBinford/AppleWood-Pointe/blob/main/Collateral/Discussion.md)